faithchapel/mp-rest-documentation/README.md

 ```

 ### Get the default image for a record
-Returns the default image for the given record
+Returns the file guid for the default image of the given record
 ```
 GET tables/contacts/1?$Select=dp_fileUniqueId
 ```